Chennai-based agritech startup WayCool Foods has received a grant of US$ 114K from the Dutch entrepreneurial development bank FMO.

 We try our best to fact check and bring the best, well-researched and non-plagiarized content to you.
 Please let us know

-–if there are any discrepancies in any of our published stories,
+if there are any discrepancies in any of our published stories,

 -how we can improve,

--what stories you would like us to cover and what information you are looking for, in the comments section below or through our contact form!
+r and what information you are looking for, in the comments section below or through our contact form!
 We look forward to your feedback and thank you for stopping by!